Madhuri Dixit: Television

 In 1985, Dixit made her television debut in the Rajshri Production's series Paying Guest, in which she played Neena.

 In 2002, Dixit hosted Sony Entertainment's matrimonial show Kahi Na Kahi Koi Hai.
 Dixit featured as a talent judge for five seasons of the dance reality show Jhalak Dikhhla Jaa: alongside Remo D'Souza and Malaika Arora Khan for the fourth season, D'Souza and Karan Johar for the fifth, sixth, seventh seasons and alongside Johar and Nora Fatehi for the tenth season in 2022.

 In 2011, she featured as an anchor to launch a new entertainment channel, Life OK.
 The same year, she hosted a competitive cooking game show, Food Food Maha Challenge along with Sanjeev Kapoor.
 In 2016, Dixit featured as one of the jury of So You Think You Can Dance (India), an officially licensed version of the So You Think You Can Dance franchise, based on the original American production created by Dick Clark Productions.
 Dixit co-judged three seasons of Colors TV's Dance Deewane, which gives an opportunity to contestants from three different generations.

 Dancing and stage performances

 Dixit has participated in several stage shows, concert tours and televised award ceremonies.
 Since the mid-1990s to early 2000s, she performed at the "Madhuri Dixit Live" concert in India, the Middle East and United States.
 In 2000, she performed at the Pepsi W2K Millennium Concert in Mumbai.

-Between July to August 2008, Dixit and actors Abhishek Bachchan, Preity Zinta, Ritesh Deshmukh and Aishwarya Rai starred in Amitabh Bachchan's "Unforgettable World Tour" stage production in a 40-day show staged in 11 cities across North America, Europe and the Caribbean.
+Between July and August 2008, Dixit and actors Abhishek Bachchan, Preity Zinta, Ritesh Deshmukh and Aishwarya Rai starred in Amitabh Bachchan's "Unforgettable World Tour" stage production in a 40-day show staged in 11 cities across North America, Europe and the Caribbean.

 The same year, she joined the fourth instalment of "Temptation Reloaded" where she performed with Khan, Rani Mukerji, Fernandez and Meiyang Chang in Auckland, Perth, Sydney and Dubai; and in 2014 she performed in Malaysia with Khan, Mukerji and Arijit Singh.
 Dixit also performed in SLAM!
 The Tour which was held in the US, Canada, and London.

 In 2015, Dixit participated in the show Fusion in Houston, along with Akshay Kumar, Sonakshi Sinha and Prabhu Deva.
 In 2018, she performed at the inaugural ceremony of Men's Hockey World Cup.

 In 2013, Dixit launched her own online dance academy "Dance With Madhuri", where the users get an opportunity to learn to dance various dance styles and have one-on-one lessons.